tdeslauriers/incomeTaxChallenge/README.md

 **Note:** *I fulfilled the optional challenge in so far as my calculateTax() method will take any amount of brackets at any tax rate and calculate the final tax, but i didnt bother making intake methods.
 Brackets are hardcoded in main function.*

-*May come back to update intake, but or-- I won't.*
+*May come back to update intake--*

 **[2019-07-15] Challenge #379 [Easy] Progressive taxation**